kHarshit/media-filesize-estimator/CONTRIBUTING.md

 Before submitting your code please do the following steps:

+1. Create a branch for your change using `git checkout -b <branch_name>`.
-1. Add any changes you want
+2. Add any changes you want using `git add <files_changed>` & `git commit -m "<git message>"`.
-1. Add tests for the new changes
+3. Add tests for the new changes.
-1. Edit documentation if you have changed something significant
+4. Edit documentation if you have changed something significant.
-1. Run `make codestyle` to format your changes.
+5. Run `make codestyle` to format your changes.
-1. Run `make lint` to ensure that types, security and docstrings are okay.
+6. Run `make lint` to ensure that tests, types, security and docstrings are okay.
+7. Push the changes to GitHub using `git push -u origin <branch_name>`.

 ## Other help